-People who speak other languages, other than English that is, should receive substance abuse treatment which is on par with English speakers.
-Those who speak other languages should not feel that their treatment opportunities are limited or inferior because they don't speak English.
-There are quite a few drug rehabilitation facilities available which cater to those who speak foreign languages, all of which provide a variety of programs to choose from.
-For example, some drug and alcohol rehabilitation facilities which can treat people who speak other languages are only short term programs, and others are longer term programs.
-Foreign language speakers should seek the advice from an addiction professional in their area to choose a drug rehab program that provides rehabilitation services in their specific language.
+Individuals who speak other languages, other than English that is, should receive substance abuse treatment which is on par with English speakers.
+Speakers of other languages should not feel that their treatment opportunities are limited or inferior because they don't speak English.
+There are quite a few drug rehab centers available which provide services to those who speak foreign languages, all of which provide various programs to choose from.
+For example, some drug and alcohol treatment facilities which can treat those who speak other languages are only short term rehab facilities, and others are longer term programs.
+Foreign language speakers can seek the advice from an addiction professional in their area to choose a drug treatment program which would be suitable to their needs.

-Some people are covered through state financed insurance because they fail to qualify for Medicaid.
-Some states however offer state financed health insurance to those who cannot afford private health insurance.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug rehabilitation facilities around the country.
-State financed insurance other than Medicaid may cover both inpatient or outpatient drug rehabilitation providers.
-To find out which rehabilitation programs will accept state financed insurance, speak with a drug treatment advisor.
+Some individuals are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
+Some states however offer state financed health insurance to those who cannot afford private health insurance plans.
+State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a variety of drug and alcohol rehab centers around the country.
+State financed insurance other than Medicaid may cover both outpatient or inpatient drug rehab services.
+To find out which rehabilitation programs will accept state financed insurance, consult a drug treatment professional.